Discoveren/Javascript-fundamentals-quiz/README.md

 The quiz also has a timer that counts down from a specified time limit.
 When the timer runs out, the quiz will end and display your final score.

 ## Credits
-This code quiz was created by Renniel Pena.
+This code quiz was created by Discoveren.

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for details.